DomainDrivenArchitecture/lineagos-fairphone/FAQ.md

 - Right now we charge 90€, as we invested a lot of time into developing the process.
 Later on we will probably be able to decrease the price.

 **12. How much time do you need to ungoogle my smartphone?**
-- The transport will take around 2 days, to ungoogle your phone we calculate 3 days, then we will send it back (again 2 days).
-In total this will be around 7 working days.
+- The transport will take around 2 days, to ungoogle your phone we calculate 3 days.
+In total with the time to send it back we calculate with 7 workdays.

 **13. During the time you ungoogle my smartphone, I will not be reachable through my phone.
 Is there a workaround?**
 - For a small extra charge we can send you one of our ungoogled Fairphones.
 Then you can start exploring the ungoogled world and you will still be reachable.